 Turn 1 – Zeon is up first this round.
 The Zeon player activates his remaining Dom who fires its giant bazooka into Sanders’ Gundam Ground type in Rapid fire range.

-The giant bazooka makes 4 Shots at Accuracy 9 vs Evade+2, Sanders needs a 7+.
+The giant bazooka makes 4 Shots at Accuracy 9 vs Evade+3, Sanders needs a 6+.

-His shield blocks 1 and the Federation player loses [M-2] to protect Sanders.
+His shield blocks 1 and the Federation player loses [M-1] to protect Sanders.

 With the Gundam still standing, the Dom goes full tilt into Melee with its heat saber.
 Zeon gains [M+1] as a result.
 As the attacker it gets 2 bonus dice and goes all in on attack.
-The federation player is not willing to risk Sanders’ life on a bad dice roll and thus puts all her melee dice into Defense.
+The federation player could split her dice for a counterattack and a potential finishing blow but right now she is not willing to risk Sanders’ life on a bad dice roll and thus puts all her melee dice into Defense.

 The Dom rolls 6d10 and gets [2,7,7,8,8,8] = 5 Hits.